azurecitadel/azurecitadel.github.io/workshops/terraform/lab8.md

 Use `CTRL`+`C` to close the tunnel.
 You can then run `terraform destroy` to remove the cluster.

-OK, that is lab element completed.
+OK, that is the lab element completed.
 Well done!

-Whilst your cluster is being removed you can read through the next two sections to discuss some additional options
+While your cluster is being removed you can read through the next two sections to discuss some additional options:

 * Terraform driving native ARM template deployments
-* ARM templates leveraging certain Terraform providers.
+* ARM templates leveraging certain Terraform providers

 ## Extending Terraform into ARM